haveno-dex/haveno/docs/developer-guide.md

 9. Run the tests with `npm run test -- -t 'my test'` to run tests by name and `npm test` to run all tests together.
 Ensure all tests pass and there are no exception stacktraces in the terminals of Alice, Bob, or the arbitrator.
 10. Open pull requests to the haveno and haveno-ts projects for the backend and frontend implementations.

-## How to manually sign accounts as the arbitrator
+## Manually sign accounts as the arbitrator

 1. Open legacy UI as the arbitrator.
 2. Go to the 'Account' tab.